 Streamlining Digital Travel Systems

-The United States has the world’s largest travel industry, with a value of $488 billion.
-With the amount of traffic that is moving through American airports, hotels, car services, etc. at any given point, it should be no wonder that traveling any significant distance is often seen as a chore.
-Globally, tourism was responsible for $7.6 trillion dollars in 2016 alone, making it one of the most economically impactful sectors there is.
-Indirect beneficiaries of tourism and travel in general are the accommodation, transportation, entertainment, and attraction sectors, which generated approximately $2.3 trillion in 2016, due in no small part to travelers.
+The United States has the world’s largest travel industry, valued at $488 billion.
+With the amount of traffic moving through American airports, hotels, and car services at any given moment, it should be no wonder that traveling any significant distance is often seen as a chore.
+Globally, tourism was responsible for $7.6 trillion dollars in 2016, making it one of the most economically impactful sectors there is.
+The accommodation, transportation, entertainment, and attraction sectors, are indirect beneficiaries of tourism: they generated approximately $2.3 trillion in 2016.

-Companies that manage and organize travel bookings may incur as much as $269,000 in fragmentation costs that arise when customers insist on using different services to save a nickel here or there.
+Companies that organize travel bookings may incur as much as $269,000 in fragmentation costs that arise when customers insist on using different services to save a nickel here and there.
 Inefficiency is a major cost to the travel industry as a whole.
-As airlines roll out more features, such as upgraded business-class cabins, options for sliding-door suites, and other appealing features, the cost of fragmentation in operations will likely continue to rise.
-A technology that can unify systems not only for airlines, but for the many industries that travel agents must consider when booking an entire trip, will help ease the cost burden.
+As airlines roll out more features, like upgraded business-class cabins, options for sliding-door suites, and beyond, the cost of fragmentation in operations will likely continue to rise.
+A technology that can unify systems not only for airlines, but for the many industries that travel agents must consider when booking an entire trip, will help ease the cost.

-Ticketing, loyalty programs, customs, and non-airline logistical industries such as transportation and hotels could all use some streamlining, and some see the blockchain as the ideal technology by which to provide a healthy fat-trimming.
+Ticketing, loyalty programs, customs, and non-airline logistical industries such as transportation and hotels could all use some streamlining, and some see the blockchain as the ideal technology for trimming the fat.

 Companies Trying to Solve This Problem